SnowflakeCoder/programming/General/Spring Boot Internals.md

 Main thing that spring boot does is all the libraries that you were doing it manually, spring boot use **starters**.
 So if you want to add DB specific libraries you can use **spring JDBC starter jar**.
 When you add that jar all **related dependencies get downloaded automatically** because those are configured into that jar.
 If you are developing a web MVC application you can use **spring starter web**.
 Similarly for the configuration part Spring boot use **Auto configuration**.
 They automatically configure the required things.
 So if you want to use tomcat, you **don't have to download the tomcat** and deploy the application there.
 Spring boot automatically embedded the tomcat into the starter and configure that (def port 8080) when you start your application.
 So with spring boot, you don't have to **worry anything about framework level things** and the developer can spend more time on building the business logic.

-So **Spring boot starter** reduces build's dependencies and **AutoConfigurator** reduces the spring configuration.
+So <u>**Spring boot starter** reduces build's dependencies and **AutoConfigurator** reduces the spring configuration</u>.
 Spring Boot makes it **easy to create** Spring-powered, production-grade applications and services **with absolute minimum fuss**.
 It takes an **opinionated view of the Spring platform** so that new and existing users can quickly get to the bits they need.
 You can use Spring Boot to create **stand-alone Java applications** that can be started using java -jar or more traditional WAR deployments.

 Our primary goals are:

-- Provide a **radically faster and widely accessible** getting started experience for all Spring development
+- Provide a **radically faster and widely accessible**, getting started experience for all Spring development
 - Be opinionated out of the box, but get out of the way quickly as requirements start to diverge from the defaults.
 - Provide a **range of non-functional features** that are **common to large classes of projects** (e.g. embedded servers, security, metrics, health checks, externalized configuration)
 - Absolutely no code generation and no requirement for XML configuration